 Fairy tales were a fun way of learning about life when we were kids; however, it doesn’t have to end there.
 They not only allow us to keep in touch with our inner child, but also to learn new lessons in our adult lives.

 Author: Kara Singh is the Social Media Manager for Insperity Recruiting Services.
 She has over nine years of experience in recruiting and seven years of experience in sourcing and social media.
-You can connect with her on Twitter, LinkedIn or Google+.
+You can connect with her on Twitter and LinkedIn.